School Science Lessons

 Chloral

-Chloramines, swimming pools
+Chloramines, in swimming pools

 Chloramphenicol